-The controversy surrounding Hoover’s son should’ve been a wake-up call for her to do better as an author and a mother for her audience and her influence on them.
+The Colleen Hoover controversy surrounding her son should have been a wake-up call as a writer and a mother to do better for her audience and her influence on them.
 Alas, you can lead a horse to water, but you can’t make him drink.

 Colleen Hoover’s Last-Ditch Attempt at A Comeback